 The club has held numerous fun matches over the years.
 In 2001, the club received approval from the American Kennel Club to hold a Specialty Show under its own name.
 The club currently hosts Lure Coursing practices & fun events at least twice a year.
 AKC has also granted the club permission to hold regular Lure Coursing Trials including JC Tests, CATS & FastCATS.

-The Basenji Club of America National Specialty was hosted by the club in 1999.
-It was held in Scottsdale, and welcomed basenji enthusiasts from across the nation & as far away as Sweden & Australia.
+The Basenji Club of America National Specialty was hosted by the club in 1999 in Scottsdale.
+The National Specialty was also also assisted by the club under its new name (Copper State Basenji Club) in 2019 in Tucson with the local specialty the following weekend.
+At all the events, the club welcomed basenji enthusiasts from across the nation & as far away as Sweden, Australia, and several other countries.

 History of the Barkless Dogs